 - Medicare claims records are used to determine which children under seven attended a practice in the 12 month reference period for a non-referred Medicare consultation (the practice population).

 - The WPE value is calculated for each child within the practice population.
 The WPE total is split into those children who were seen only once at the practice (single visits) and those who were seen two or more times.

 - The immunisation status for each child in the practice population is taken directly from the ACIR immediately before the date of the outcome payment calculation, providing real time immunisation status assessment.

 - A practice’s immunisation coverage is calculated by dividing the WPE value of children who are fully immunised by the WPE value of children seen at the practice (for two or more non-referred Medicare consultations during the reference period) and multiplying this number by 100.

 Single visit children are excluded from the calculation of immunisation coverage.
 This is because some practices (such as those in holiday areas and those that provide after hours services) would have their figures affected by a large number of single encounters.
 Excluding single visit patients from the coverage calculation makes sure the figures for the regular population carry more weight.
 Single visits are included in the WPE value used for calculating the practice’s total outcomes payment.

 If a practice is concerned their reported immunisation coverage rate is lower than expected, the practice can request a GPII practice report (GPII020A).
 The GPII020A practice report provides details on the children who were assessed as not fully immunised at time of the calculation.
 Practices can use this information to verify their patient records against the data held on the ACIR and advise the ACIR of any missing information.

-If a practice is still unsatisfied, they can ask Medicare Australia to review its calculations.
+If a practice is still unsatisfied, they can ask Medicare to review its calculations.
 The request must be made by the practice proprietors or their authorised representative (nominated as the contact person in the application form) and include:

 - the name and address of the person lodging the request for review